Understanding SERP Analysis: Steps, Tools and Insights

 AI overviews

-Featured snippets
+Featured snippets and rich snippets

 People Also Ask boxes